Labor Cost to Install Tile Backsplash | CountBricks

 Five Core Variables That Shape Labor Pricing

-• Square footage and backsplash height: More coverage equals more time on the wall.
+• Square footage and backsplash height: More coverage requires more time.

-• Tile type and size: Subway, mosaic, or large-format each demand different cutting and spacing speeds.
+• Tile type and size: Different tiles require varying cutting and spacing efforts.

-• Pattern complexity: Straight stack, herringbone, or custom inlays can double layout time.
+• Pattern complexity: Complex patterns like herringbone can double layout time.

-• Access and kitchen obstacles: Outlets, cabinets, and range hoods complicate measurements and cuts.
+• Access and kitchen obstacles: Outlets and cabinets complicate measurements and cuts.

 Typical Labor Ranges in San Antonio